innabelaya/test-project/QuickStart.en.md

 To get started with BEM-based project you need to install the latest version of [Node.js](http://nodejs.org/).

-#BEM In a Few Words
+# BEM in short

 BEM is an abbreviation of three entities: a **Block**, an **Element** and a **Modifier**.

-BEM is a [methodology](http://en.bem.info/method/) of web projects development, that allows you to divide an interface into the logically independent blocks.
-BEM contains specific tools for the typical web developers' tasks automatization.
+BEM is a [methodology](http://en.bem.info/method/) of web projects development, that allows you to divide an interface into logically independent blocks.
+At the same time BEM contains specific tools for the typical web developers' tasks automatization.
+And finally BEM gives us opportunity to create libraries of web-components for fast and efficient web-development.

-#Starting with a New Project Repository
+# Starting with a new project repository

-The quickest and easiest way to start with your own BEM project is to use an existing template project repository – [project-stub](https://github.com/bem/project-stub).
+The quickest and easiest way to start with your own BEM-project is to use an existing template project repository – [project-stub](https://github.com/bem/project-stub).
 It contains the minimal configuration files and folders you will need for quick start from scratch.

 We need to create a local copy of a `project-stub`.
 You can choose any of your favorite tools to clone the project.
 We are going to use Git.